redwoodresearch/rust_circuit_public/readme.md

 If `maturin develop` fails with a z3 related error (such as `z3.h` not found), you have to install `z3` yourself and put it in the system path.

+On Mac, use `maturin develop --features extension-module` instead.

-* Option 1: `brew install z3`
+- Option 1: `brew install z3`
-  * Link the dylib to your system lib path (`sudo ln -s /opt/homebrew/lib/libz3.dylib /usr/local/lib`)
+  - Link the dylib to your system lib path (`sudo ln -s /opt/homebrew/lib/libz3.dylib /usr/local/lib`)
-  * Link the headers to your system header path (`sudo ln -s /opt/homebrew/include/z3*.h /usr/local/include`)
+  - Link the headers to your system header path (`sudo ln -s /opt/homebrew/include/z3*.h /usr/local/include`)

-* Option 2: Build `z3` from source yourself
+- Option 2: Build `z3` from source yourself
-  * Clone z3 (`git clone https://github.com/Z3Prover/z3 && cd z3`)
+  - Clone z3 (`git clone https://github.com/Z3Prover/z3 && cd z3`)
-  * Build z3 from source (see the commands under "Execute:" [here](https://github.com/Z3Prover/z3#building-z3-using-make-and-gccclang))
+  - Build z3 from source (see the commands under "Execute:" [here](https://github.com/Z3Prover/z3#building-z3-using-make-and-gccclang))
-  * Copy the dylib to your system lib path (`sudo cp build/libz3.dylib /usr/local/lib`)
+  - Copy the dylib to your system lib path (`sudo cp build/libz3.dylib /usr/local/lib`)
-  * Copy the headers to your system header path (`sudo cp src/api/z3*.h /usr/local/include`)
+  - Copy the headers to your system header path (`sudo cp src/api/z3*.h /usr/local/include`)

-* Re-run `cargo check` and you should be good to go!
+- Re-run `cargo check` and you should be good to go!
-* If this fails, you can also use the `--features static-z3` flag on all cargo commands and on `maturin develop`.
+- If this fails, you can also use the `--features static-z3` flag on all cargo commands and on `maturin develop`.
 This has slower link times but doesn't require the above to work

 ## Project Structure